-DCCCD Statement of Purpose
+Richland College Statement of Purpose

-The purpose of the DCCCD is to equip students for successful living and responsible citizenship in a rapidly changing local, national and world community.
-We do this by providing accessible, accredited, affordable, cost-effective, quality educational opportunities for development of intellectual skills, job skills, personal growth, and/or transfer to a baccalaureate program.
+The purpose of Richland College/DCCCD is to equip students for successful living and responsible citizenship in a rapidly changing local, national and world community.
+We do this by providing accessible, accredited, affordable, cost-effective, quality educational opportunities for the development of intellectual skills, job skills, personal growth and/or transfer to a baccalaureate program.
 In fulfilling our purpose, we further cultural, economic and workforce development in the communities we serve.
+In all our efforts, Richland strives to meet the needs and exceed the expectations of those the college serves.